-47 Places to Go in Taipei
+47 Things to Do in Taipei

 We love Taipei.
 It’s simple.
 Taipei is a wonderful city.
 We originally chose to visit Taiwan for a few reasons, the first being that we didn’t need a travel visa as Americans, and the second being that Becca speaks Chinese, and was looking for a destination where she could speak the local language.